shantimaliit/shantimaliit/README.md

 # 2D JavaGame

 This 2D game is written in java.
-The goal of the game is to find a treasure that has been kept the middle of the forest The game implements Keyboard control or Key Handler to move the character using the keys( W, A, S, and D).
+The goal of the game is to find a treasure that has been hidden in the middle of the forest.
+The game implements Keyboard control or Key Handler to move the character using the keys( W, A, S, and D).
 The Key W is direction to the up, the Key A is the direction to the left, the Key S is the direction to the down, and the  Key D is the direction to the right.

 Steps of the game:

 *The character is standing at the center of the screen.

 *Move the player using the Key W,A,S, and D to roam around the game.